DanielTeruel/az-104-labs/README.md

 # AZ-104 Labs – Microsoft Azure Administrator

-Hands-on labs and notes following the **AZ-104 Microsoft Azure Administrator** learning path.
+Hands-on labs aligned with the **AZ-104 Microsoft Azure Administrator certification**.

 This repository contains **practical, step-by-step labs** designed to build real-world Azure administration skills.
 Each lab includes documentation, screenshots, and configuration examples aligned with the official AZ-104 objectives.

+📌 I completed these labs as part of my preparation for the **Microsoft Certified: Azure Administrator Associate (AZ-104)** certification.

 ---

 ## 📘 About This Repository

-The goal of this repository is to document my learning journey for the **AZ-104 certification**, focusing on:
+The goal of this repository is to document **hands-on Azure administration experience** across the core areas covered by AZ-104, including:

 * Identity and access management (Entra ID & RBAC)
 * Governance and compliance (Management Groups, Azure Policy, Tags, Locks)
 * Core Azure services (Virtual Machines, Storage, Web Apps)
 * High availability, scalability, and cost optimization
+* Monitoring, alerts, and operational visibility
 * Hands-on experience using **Azure Portal, PowerShell, and Azure CLI**

-All labs are structured to simulate **real enterprise scenarios**, not just exam theory.
+All labs are structured to simulate **real enterprise scenarios**, not just exam preparation.

 ---